codez266/pos-tagger-neural/README.md

 A simple pos tagger using neural nets.
 The corpora used was brown corpus.
 The library for neural nets is keras.

+## Architecture
+I used a simple feed forward neural network with a single hidden layer of 100 neurons, and a multiclass output for 472 tags.

 ## Stats of the first few tags from report.txt on brown corpus
 				 precision    recall  f1-score   support